Kaohly Her: Other political positions

 Her has supported legislation to create a new, higher income tax tier for those with income over $500,000.
 She authored legislation to boost school districts' English language learners (ELL) programs, and a bill to give foster kids grants to help cover college expenses.

 Her sponsored legislation that would allow a vote to amend the Minnesota Constitution to include equal rights protections based on "race, color, creed, sex, sexual orientation, gender identity or expression, age, disability, ancestry or national origin".
 She criticized the Trump administration for its push to deport Vietnam War-era refugees, calling it a "betrayal of wartime promises" and for deporting other Hmong and Lao immigrants.

 Her supported the city of St. Paul's efforts to give newborns automatic college savings accounts, appearing with Mayor Melvin Carter at a news conference about the program.
 Her, who was employed as Carter's policy director, then authored a bill to help fund the program.
 Her was criticized by House Republicans, and ethics watchdog Common Cause stated she should have recused herself and not carried the bill.
 Her said "there is no conflict" and that she was not asked by the mayor to author the legislation.

 Mayor of St. Paul

+2025 election campaign

 Her challenged Carter in the 2025 Saint Paul mayoral election.
-On November 4, 2025, Her defeated Carter in what was considered an upset win.
-Upon taking office, Her will be not only the first woman, but also the first Hmong American to be mayor of Saint Paul.
+On November 4, 2025, she defeated Carter in what was considered an upset.
+Her is the first woman and first Hmong American to be mayor of Saint Paul.

+Tenure

+Her was sworn into office on January 2, 2026.
+Her is an outspoken critic of ICE, encouraging people to video ICE officers.
+She has called Operation Metro Surge a "siege".
+On January 28, 2026, Her met with "Border Czar" Tom Homan.
+On July 28, 2026, local ABC affiliate KSTP reported that Saint Paul Police Chief Axel Henry had filed a formal sexual harassment complaint against Her.
+An investigation, carried out by the city's human resources department and a local law firm, concluded that Her did not sexually harass Henry or other employees, but did engage in "offensive and inappropriate behavior", recommending workplace conduct training.